suparilabs/polygon-etb/knowledge-check/3-bridge.md

 ## Polygon bridge
-The following questions are based on Ethereum↔Polygon bridge
+The following questions does knowledge check on Ethereum↔Polygon bridge

 **1. Circulating supply of your token will change when it crosses the bridge.**
 - [ ] True